Workingwise.co.uk’s annual survey was published last week and shows that a high number...read more

 Global technology firm Pitney Bowes also held a Menopause Cafe on World Menopause Day, launched an intranet site dedicated to the topic and has published guidance on supporting the discussion between manager and employee.

 Channel 4 is also launching a dedicated menopause policy today, which is says is the first known among UK media companies.

 The new policy is designed to support employees experiencing menopausal symptoms whilst providing guidance to colleagues and line managers about how they can be supportive to those transitioning through it.

 Channel 4 says it wants to end the stigma around the menopause by encouraging a better understanding of it among employees and facilitating a more open work environment.

-As part of Channel 4’s menopause policy women have access to flexible working arrangements; paid leave if feeling unwell due to menopause symptoms, including the sudden onset of symptoms whilst at work; a private, cool and quiet space; a working environment assessment to ensure that their physical workspace is not making their symptoms worse, and an array of support and guidance resources.
+As part of Channel 4’s menopause policy, women have access to flexible working arrangements; paid leave if feeling unwell due to common symptoms, including the sudden onset of symptoms whilst at work; a private, cool and quiet space; a working environment assessment to ensure that their physical workspace is not making their symptoms worse, and an array of support and guidance resources.